 - Adding a barbecue to the party, which is a summertime favorite.

 - Selling personalized beer-related merchandise from each craft brewery for extra funds on our free eCommerce stores.

 - Marketing your after-party as a benefit concert.
 Crowdfunding participants are known to join events because of their desire to party and see their favorite band.
 Bring the following of a good band to your event and sell tickets to the concert everywhere.

 - Hosting a themed beer fundraiser can get your donors into the giving spirit.
 Whether you decide on an Irish pub theme, a more relaxed beer garden or a traditional German beer festival, choose a theme that fits the energy of your audience and go all out.

 - Adding a 50/50 Raffle, a silent auction, or an auction of promises to smash your fundraising goals and make a real impact on your community.

 - Producing a charity beer made specifically for your nonprofit.
 A percentage of the proceeds go to your charity organization.
 When customers are deciding which delicious beer to buy, one that gives to a nonprofit has the potential to win.

 Conclusions for Beer Fundraisers

 Nonprofit fundraising strategies are a key component when organizing any fundraising event.
 Beer fundraisers can provide a great opportunity to not only create an unforgettable and profitable event but also offer a unique moment to seek partnerships with brewers and distributors rather than just asking for money.
-Inspire beer producers to join you as a partner in accomplishing your shared mission of success.
+Inspire beer producers to partner in accomplishing your shared mission of success.
 Just make sure that a beer fundraiser works with your organization’s mission, as you don’t want to discourage your donors and supporters by hosting fundraising events that may seem at odds or in opposition to your cause.